Upstatement/quickshare/README.md

 	<script src="jquery.js"></script>
 	<script src="jquery.quickshare.js"></script>

-Then in a <script></script> tag or in your javascript function, include the lines
+Then in a `<script>` tag or in a separate Javascript file include the lines

 	$(document).ready(function() {